Creamy Southern Coleslaw

 • Cut the red and green cabbages in half, from the top through the core, and then cut those halves in half again in the same direction.

-• In a small mixing bowl combine the remaining ingredients whisking until smooth and creamy.
-The coleslaw does benefit from being dressed a little in advance to allow for the cabbage to soften a bit.
+• Combine the slaw and dressing, then refrigerate for at least 30-45 minutes before serving.
+The coleslaw benefits from being dressed a little in advance, allowing the cabbage to soften a bit.

 Notes